jxxcarlson/MiniLatexTechOverview/parser.md

-`Macro` in this context is a type constructor, so it will return a `Macro` value given the proper arguments.
-This is what the "parser pipeline" does.
-A parser pipeline is built out of the symbols `|=` and `|.`, where the first means "parse and keep the result," and where the second means "parse and ignore the result."
+`Macro` in this context is a type constructor, so it will return a `Macro` value given the proper arguments.The "parser pipeline," built out of the symbols
+`|=` and `|.` does just this: it sequences the action of a list of parsers, `macroName`, `itemList optionalArg`, etc. The symbol
+`|=` means "apply the parser on the right and keep the result."
+The symbol `|.` means "apply the parser on the right and ignore the result."
-In this case, the parser pipeline will "eat" the name of the macro, the list of optional arguments, and the list of regular arguments, passing these as arguments to `Macro`.
+In this case, the parser pipeline will "eat" the name of the macro, the list of optional arguments, and the list of regular arguments, passing these to `Macro`.
 The pipeline ignores any trailing whitespace.